udanielnogueira/app-login-python/README.md

 # AppLogin.py
-A simple Python login application.
+A simple Python login application using PySimpleGUI.